-The DALI KORE midrange driver also features a newly developed paper and wood fibre diaphragm with a complex embossed geometric structure.
+The DALI KORE midrange driver also features a newly developed paper and wood fibre diaphragm with our complex Clarity Cone technology geometric structure.
 The new diaphragm naturally displays all the benefits of the wood fibre technology well known from previous DALI designs: Wood fibres add stiffness and help promote non-resonant break-up characteristics.
 Wood fibre technology has proven to be significant in the reproduction of the finest musical details and dynamics.